CoMMALab/DiffVineSimPy/README.md

 ## Install
 Make sure you have torch and cvxpylayers in your python environment.

+Also get `plotly`. pyplot won't play nice trying to generate a figure invisibly

 ## Run

 To see the simulation rollout with some default params and scene, run this.
 It's mainly for debugging changes in the sim itself